 - Gas City Campground – Tucked between trees and the babbling South Saskatchewan River, this camp spot is a great place to relax and get back to nature.
 It’s got rave reviews for its friendly staff and clean and spacious sites.
 Recently added to the Gas City Campground are comfort cabins, making camping easy for anyone!

 - Echo Dale Campground – This popular campground, at the bottom of the coulee, has ten individual unserviced campsites.
 Amenities include a boating and fishing lake, and nice swimming area for those hot summer days.

 - Wildrose RV Park – You won’t be short on amenities in this groovy little campground nestled close to downtown.
 You can do the traditional weenie-roast (provided there’s no fire ban in place), or, head out for food (see our “Where to Eat” list above!) if you’re over that #campgroundlife. 😉

 - Ross Creek RV Park – A little way south of the city, you’ll find the semi-secluded, out-of-the-way RV Park, offering quaint views and a convenient ‘just-off-the-highway’ location.
 There are full hook-ups with 30 and 50 amp service, however, there are no showers or washroom facilities here.

-The perfect place to enjoy the great outdoors is in this Interprovincial Park less than an hour drive from Medicine Hat.
+The perfect place to enjoy the great outdoors is in Cypress Hills Provincial Park, less than an hour’s drive from Medicine Hat.
 Stretching from southeastern Alberta to southwestern Saskatchewan, this park is home to a mix of forests, wetlands, and grasslands as well as an abundance of wildlife.
-Explore the land by hiking, and take a SUP or kayak out onto the Elkwater Lake.
+Explore the land by hiking, then take a SUP or kayak out onto Elkwater Lake.
 Stay in one of the many campgrounds available, and take in the night sky from this designated Dark-Sky Preserve.